-Irrespective of the platform, just don’t fall into the trap of letting learning technology become the focus when you’re running a hybrid workshop for the first time.
+Irrespective of location, don’t fall into the trap of letting your technology become the focus when you’re running a hybrid workshop for the first time.

 Your choice of training platform technology should be like the plumbing in your house or apartment.

 Training during COVID 19 has been challenging.
-We’ve all experienced being ‘Zoomed out‘ (or ‘Teams-ed‘ out) since all of this began.
+We’ve all experienced being ‘Zoomed out‘ (or ‘Teamed‘ out) since all of this began.

 So, you’ll want to avoid a situation where your remote participants end up sitting in front of their screens for hours on end.

-Nonetheless, there are now so many ways you can add interactivity and fun to facilitation no matter where your training clients are attending from.
+Nonetheless, there are now so many ways you can add interactivity and fun to your hybrid workshop no matter where your training clients are attending from.

-Think about the meetings and workshops which you have found to be engaging these past months.
+Think about the meetings and workshops you found engaging these past months.

-I recommend completing my Magic 6TM statements, both in preparation and then gaining agreement at the start of your workshop
+I recommend practising my Magic 6TM statements and then gaining agreement from people at the start of your hybrid workshop